Kareadita/Kavita/README.md

 **If you already contribute via OpenCollective, please reach out to majora2007 for a provisioned license.**

 ## Localization
 Thank you to [Weblate](https://hosted.weblate.org/engage/kavita/) who hosts our localization infrastructure pro bono.
 If you want to see Kavita in your language, please help us localize.
-Drop by the discord and signup for the `Translator` role.
+Drop by the discord and sign up for the `Translator` role.

 <a href="https://hosted.weblate.org/engage/kavita/">
 <img src="https://hosted.weblate.org/widget/kavita/horizontal-auto.svg" alt="Translation status" />